astropy/astropy-APEs/APE21.rst

 * Changes breaking or changing the behavior of code may be needed in order to fix bugs.
 Such changes can be made in bugfix or minor releases and do not need to be considered API changes.
-* Changes to exception types or warning/error messages may occasionally be needed in non-major releases.
+* Changes to exception or warning types may occasionally be done in minor releases.

 These exceptions will require judgment calls on the part of maintainers, but any such changes should be minimized as much as possible and clearly communicated to